 - 4. The remaining three (3) cases can be human identification, bitemark analysis, malpractice/personal injury, human abuse, peer review or age estimation cases. - 5.
-The applicant must have provided sworn testimony in court or through sworn deposition in two (2) identification, bitemark or civil litigation cases involving forensic odontology.
-The applicant must provide copies of the transcripts.
-The ABFO Civil Litigation Workshop may count towards one (1) case of sworn testimony.
+The applicant must have provided sworn testimony in at least one of three ways: - i.
+Provided sworn testimony in court or through sworn deposition in an identification, bitemark, age assessment or civil litigation case involving forensic odontology. - ii.
+Successfully complete the ABFO Civil Litigation Workshop. - iii.
+Successfully complete an equivalent course or workshop in civil litigation approved by the C&E Committee.
+The applicant must provide copies of the transcript(s) or certificates of completion of the workshop or course.

 Note: All claimed forensic cases must be submitted on the ABFO Summary of Forensic Cases form with all appropriate columns completed.
 The ABFO C&E Committee determines the acceptability of each case.
-Candidates are encouraged to submit cases in excess of the minimum number of thirty-two(32) in the event some cases are rejected by the C&E committee.
+Candidates are encouraged to submit cases in excess of the minimum number of thirty-two (32) in the event some cases are rejected by the C&E committee.